Great Chalfield Manor: 20th century and today

-The house and garden were purchased by George Fuller MP (of Neston Park) in the early 1900s, and restored and furnished between 1905 and 1911 by his fourth son, Major Robert Fuller, under the guidance of Sir Harold Brakspear.
+The house and garden were purchased by George Fuller (of Neston Park) in the early 1900s, and restored and furnished between 1905 and 1911 by his fourth son, Major Robert Fuller, under the guidance of Sir Harold Brakspear.
 The restoration included a sympathetic garden design by Alfred Parsons.

 Robert Fuller gave the house and nine acres of land to the National Trust in 1943, and it is open to the public.
 Robert Floyd, grandson of Robert Fuller, and his family live here and manage the property for the Trust.
 Tours of the house are at fixed times and visitors are escorted by a guide.

 The house is Grade I listed; the Tropenell Cartulary manuscript, compiled for Thomas Tropenell, is still kept there.
 The barn northwest of the house, built in the 17th and 18th centuries, is also Grade I listed, while the gardens are Grade II listed.